The economic situation of the coal mines in

 A double header of class 83 or classes 83 and 25 on narrow gauge:

 We only run freight trains as specials.
 We will travel in a Gbs (two-axle, covered freight wagon).
+On the narrow gauge railway we will travel on the open platforms at the end of coal wagons.

 The administration of the Kreka power plant (and some of the coal mines serving this power plant) is in